 Roman Bridge: the most esceptical Erasmus who don’t understand why a bridge is among the 7 essentials that you should visit in Córdoba: it was built in the 1st century B.C. by the Romans and since then is connecting the two edges of the Guadalquivir river that runs through Córdoba.
 It was the only bridge in the city during more than 20 centuries (amazing, right?) until the construction of the San Rafael Bridge in the 50’s.
 At one of its ends is the Bridge Gate which was one of the main entrances to the city and in the opposite end there is the Calahorra Tower, the lookout point of this entrance.
 This is one of the wonders that you’ll find out when you walk around Córdoba.
 If you cross the river at sunset the amazing sights will make you to fall in love definitely with the city.

 Alcázar de los Reyes Cristianos (Fortress of the Christian Kings): Once that your Erasmus has finished, we won’t allow you to leave Córdoba without visiting the emblematic fortress that was the home of the Catholic Kings for more than 8 years.
 Its walls will allow you to see the city from a higher and different perspective.
-Apart of walking around its walls and climb to the top of the towers that surround the fortress to comtemplate the amazing sights, a walk around its gardens will make you to forget that you are in a city of more than three thousand hundred inhabitants.
+Walk around its walls and climb to the top of the towers that surround the fortress to comtemplate the amazing sights.
+A walk around its gardens will make you to forget that you are in a city of more than three thousand hundred inhabitants.
 The peacefulness and quietness of the walk will leave you fully relaxed.

 Calleja de las Flores (The Flower’s Lane): In the middle of the Jewish Quarter you’ll find this amazing lane, one of the most traditional in the city.
-Narrow and winding, it ends at a little square with a beautiful sight of the Tower of the Cathedral, the perfect place to take pictures for your Erasmus photo reports that will catch all the essence of Córdoba and that will get a lot of likes in Facebook 🙂 Its name, the Flower’s Lane is not casual because its balconies are full of flowers that overwhelm to the visitor with its scent.
+Narrow and winding, it ends at a little square with a beautiful sight of the Tower of the Cathedral.
+Is the perfect place to take pictures for your Erasmus that will get a lot of likes in Facebook :).
+Its name, the Flower’s Lane is not casual because its balconies are full of flowers that overwhelm to the visitor with its scent.

 Plaza del Potro (Stallion Square): It was named after the figure of a stallion that decorates the top of a fountain from the Renaissance period that is in the middle of the square in the Axerquia.
 It was traditionally a place dedicated to the artesanal activities and cattle trading.